umbraco/rfcs/cms/0022-ui-library.md

 The library provides a workspace for developing UI components, enabling us to work on UI without being bound to a specific technology.
 Initially, we will use this to create components for the future backoffice without relying on any framework decisions.

-We want to ensure that our core UI Components serve a general purpose.
-Having them developed separately from any specific project, will help ensure the scope of the components keep the right level of abstraction for reusability across projects, extensions, and packages.
+We want to ensure that our core UI Components serve a general-purpose.
+Having them developed separately from any specific project will help ensure the scope of the components keep the right level of abstraction for reusability across projects, extensions, and packages.

 The workspace will also enable us to ensure a set of requirements of each component, for example making accessibility a first-class citizen.